 Seemingly bred for a life of pure luxury and indulgence, the Poodle is actually a working breed with a latent love for water buried in its genes.
 Whether they come in the standard, miniature or toy varieties, these dogs make for lovely additions to the family.
-And if you are interested in arranging Poodle pet insurance, PIA is ready to assist.
+And if you are interested in arranging pet insurance for Poodles, PIA is ready to assist.

 The Poodle was most likely developed in Germany.
 Even its name is of German origins.
 The original ‘pudelhund’ (‘pudel’ being a cognate of the modern English word, ‘puddle’) indicates that this was a dog that enjoyed splashing about in water.
 You may even note that a full-sized (i.e. standard) Poodle bears some resemblance to other water-based retrievers, such as the Curly Coated Retriever or the Portuguese Water Dog.